 • I quote prices in Vietnam Dong (VND) as well as € and $.
 Obviously the exchange rate varies from day to day, but when we were in Vietnam (March/April 2015) €1 was approx. 25000VND and $1 was around 22200VND.

-Our Vietnam travel costs are divided into four categories
+Our Vietnam budget is divided into four categories

 1. Accommodation: 18% of our daily travel budget

 2. Transportation: 22% of our daily travel budget

 3. Food&Drinks: 39% of our daily travel budget

 4. Paid activities: 17% of our daily travel budget